okcoders/2019-summer-javascript-1/00-preparation/macintosh-setup.md

 	brew install node

-Install Express: At the Terminal, type the following command and press return:

-	npm install -g express-generator

 ## Set up your SSH keys

 SSH Keys are used to establish a secure connection to GitHub and Heroku.

 Follow the instructions at GitHub to create and register new SSH keys: [Generating SSH Keys for GitHub](https://help.github.com/articles/generating-ssh-keys).

-## Set Up Heroku

-Sign up for a free account at Heroku: [https://www.heroku.com/](https://www.heroku.com/)

-Install the Heroku Command Line Interface: Follow the instructions at [https://devcenter.heroku.com/articles/heroku-command](https://devcenter.heroku.com/articles/heroku-command).
-Note you will need to install the Heroku Toolbelt.

-Follow the instructions at Heroku to register your SSH keys. **You do not need to create a new public/private keypair.** [Register SSH Keys with Heroku](https://devcenter.heroku.com/articles/keys)

-Nice work!
-You just set up your development environment and are already using the command line!
-This is serious stuff!